MMErroR: A Benchmark for Erroneous Reasoning in Vision-Language Models

 \subsection{Task Classification}

 In \model, we design two complementary evaluation tasks to assess a model’s ability to detect and diagnose errors in multi-modal reasoning processes.
-Together, these tasks evaluate whether a model can recognize the existence of flawed reasoning and, if so, correctly identify its underlying cause.
+Together, these tasks evaluate whether a model can explicitly invoke an error label under controlled erroneous conditions and, if so, correctly identify its underlying cause.

 \paragraph{Error Type Classification (ETC)} Given an image, a corresponding question, and a complete reasoning chain that is guaranteed to contain exactly one error, the model is required to identify the specific error type from a predefined taxonomy.
 The error types include: \emph{Visual Perception Error}, involving incorrect visual grounding such as object misidentification, misinterpretation of spatial relations, or erroneous reading of symbols and diagrams; \emph{Knowledge Deployment Error}, arising from misuse or misapplication of external knowledge, such as incorrect physical laws, mathematical formulas, or domain-specific concepts; \emph{Question Comprehension Error}, caused by misunderstanding the intent of the question, overlooking key constraints, or incorrectly interpreting the required target; and \emph{Reasoning Error}, which includes logical fallacies, missing premises, invalid inference steps, or internal inconsistencies in the reasoning process.